cs480x-22c/a2-DataVis-5Ways/README.md

 This could be usefull for generating simple plots that are easy to implement very quickly.(i.e. plotting 100's of plots it would be very usefull).

-No data manipuation was necessary.
+No data manipulation was necessary.

 ![R](img/a2-R.png)